videre-project/monorepo/README.md

 node --version
 ```

+> [!NOTE]
-> **Note** If a project requires a specific version of NodeJS determined by the V8 version, use:
+> If a project requires a specific version of NodeJS determined by the V8 version, use:
 > ```sh
 > $ node
 > > process.versions.v8